ItsDanik/rfidisk/README.md

 > [!NOTE]
 > There is a 10 second delay in launching the app during boot.
 This is on purpose to ensure serial bus has settled and environment is set.
 > However, on some setups, there may be some instability (a couple of resets of the arduino) as the system enumerates the buses during boot.
-> Give it some seconds and try again once the OLED screen consistently reads "Insert Disk".
+> Give it a minute after a fresh boot/reboot and try again once the OLED screen consistently reads "Insert Disk".

 Skip to the "Configuring RFIDisk" section.